oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 To learn more about how Okta integrates with Vue, take a look at [the GitHub page](https://github.com/okta/okta-vue) for the `okta/okta-vue` project.
 There are also more resources and example applications listed on in [the general Okta docs](https://developer.okta.com/code/vue/).

 Replace `main.js` with the following.
 Look at the `OktaAuth` configuration object.
-Notice **there are two values that need to be filled in**: the client ID and the Okta domain for the issuer URI.
+Notice there are two values that are pulled from a `.env` file.

 `src/main.js`